kaiewiggins/kaiewiggins.github.io/_posts/2026-01-06-winter-update.md

 And although a portion of our time together is necessarily spent reviewing (or introducing, in the case of younger/beginner cohorts) key writing, editing, and book production concepts, I always like to have a bit of a theme to organize activities and readings around and add interest (at least for me...)
 While the kids can and do write any genre for their books, I thought it would be a fun challenge to explore sci-fi as a genre and exercise our skills imagining and creatively expressing the future in various forms.

-We'll be diving into utopias & dystopias, alternate histories & apocalypses, space & time travel and more science fiction & speculative tropes and genre conventions through a series of YA novel and short fiction readings, lessons, and guided exercises while we write our own books (novels or single-author collections) over the course of 20 weeks, from mid January to June (with a few weeks pause over spring break).
+We'll be diving into utopias & dystopias, alternate histories & apocalypses, space & time travel and more science fiction & speculative tropes and genre conventions through a series of YA novel and short fiction readings, lessons, and guided exercises while we write our own books (novels or single-author collections) over the course of 20 weeks, from January to June (with a pause over spring break).

 Feel free to reach out to the **[Creative Writing for Children Society](https://cwc2004.org)** directly or contact me for more information if your teen might be interested in developing their creativity and storytelling skills through a guided book-writing workshop intensive this spring (or to enquire about workshops on different days/times with the other mentors for various age ranges!)